South Coast and Jökulsarlon

 We headed back to the hotel exhausted, but they were happy to have some green on their sensors!

-The storm persisted into the morning and I actually delayed our start towards the Ice Beach because the wind meters were still showing storm level and I didn’t want to take my customers into a dangerous sand storm.
-They were forecast to drop with the rising sun and as soon as I saw a drop in wind speed, we headed to the beach.
+The storm persisted into the morning, and I actually delayed our start towards the Ice Beach because the wind metres were still showing storm levels.
+I didn’t want to take my customers into a dangerous sandstorm.
+The winds were forecast to drop with the rising sun, and as soon as I saw a drop in wind speed, we headed to the beach.

 The winds were still strong at the beach, but I showed my guests how to protect their eyes with sunglasses and scarfs and we headed down to the sand-blasted glacier ice that was littering the beach.

 There was something special going on.
-I have seen this man times directly following a storm.
+I have seen this many times directly after a wind storm.
 The sky takes on alien qualities.
-I guess it is filled with black sand particles that respond resplendently to the rising Arctic sun.
+I guess it is filled with volcanic ash and black sand particles that respond resplendently to the rising Arctic sun.

 Read more about the making of this image.

-Here i am playing with f/22 to get a sun star at the moment the sun breaks the horizon.
+For this nature photo, I am playing with f/22 to get a sun star at the moment the sun breaks the horizon.

 We had a short break for some Icelandic lamb soup before exploring the glacier lagoons for the rest of the day.
 Although the sky to the north was very overcast, there was enough ice and drama at the glacier lagoons.
 One of many great things about staying at the Hali Country Hotels is that hey are the closest hotel to the glacier lagoons.